Are you an eCom seller wondering what is a good conversion rate on Etsy? Or perhaps you are currently struggling with low conversion rates?

-It’s natural for people to want to save money.
-Most shoppers wouldn’t buy an item if it meant having to shell out a significant amount of cash to pay for shipping.
+Most shoppers wouldn’t buy an item if it meant having to pay the shipping cost.
 They would rather spend that money on another item.

-Don’t be afraid to offer free shipping to shoppers to increase your conversion rates.
 Free shipping incentivizes customers to buy more and buy more often.
+Here are some strategies you can try:

 - Offer bundle discounts in exchange for free shipping.

 - Include the cost of shipping in the item price.